itspavant/TechnoTribe-EcoFinds/README.md

 - 🤖 **AI-Powered Chatbot** – Integrated seamlessly to assist users with product queries, recommendations, and support in real time.
 - 🧠 **Smart ML Categorization** – Automatically categorizes uploaded products into the right category (Electronics, Fashion, Furniture, etc.), making the listing process effortless.
 - 🛡️ **Fraud Detection with ML** – Ensures trust and transparency by analyzing patterns to detect counterfeit or fraudulent listings.
-- ⚡ **Robust Backend with Odoo** – A highly scalable and reliable backend with Odoo modules, ensuring seamless product management, order tracking, and integrations.
+- ⚡ **Robust Backend with Flask + MySQL** – Secure APIs built with Flask, with data persisted in MySQL for reliable product, user, and order management.
 - 🎨 **Beautifully Crafted Frontend** – Modern, responsive UI designed for smooth user experience and intuitive navigation.

 ---